 The Group manages its capital to ensure that it will be able to continue as a going concern while attempting to maximise the return to stakeholders through the optimisation of the debt and equity balance.
-The capital structure of the group consists of issued capital and external loans.
+The capital structure of the group consists of issued capital (see note 17) and external loans (see note 24).
+Post the year end, the Company reorganised its external debt with a £20m senior secured loan (see note 32).